 One of the kids in Space Camp talks about building a McDonald's on the moon in case an astronaut gets a "Big Mac Attack".
 Same kid later mentions a guy he knew who could hold his breath for a long time by thinking about eating french fries.

-In Mostly Harmless, it is discoverd that an alien race has been observing humanity for years, and building up a huge addiction to McDonald's on the way.
+In Mostly Harmless, it is discovered that an alien race has been observing humanity for years, and building up a huge addiction to McDonalds on the way.

 Good Omens features references to Burger Lord and their mascot, McLordy the Clown.
 As well as what happened when Burger Lord agents tried to visit France.